 To know the recommended phosphorus daily allowance for stage of kidney disease, please see this article.

-Q is for Qi Gong
+Q is for Qigong

 What is Qigong?
 Qigong is the practice of aligning the breath, body, and mind as one, and harnessing and working with the vital force (Chi) that exists within and all around us.
-Through this, a deeper connection to yourself and life is established and greater awareness and peace is achieved.
+Through this, a deeper connection to yourself and life is established and greater awareness and peace are achieved.
 Although Qigong is not as well known as Tai Chi, Qigong and Tai Chi share a similar philosophy, technique, and origin.
 In fact many people mistake Qigong for Tai Chi when practiced.

-In my blog post 10 Ways To Improve Kidney Function Without Leaving Home I talk more in depth about the benefits of Qigong in chronic renal failure, and provide a video showing how enhance your kidney energy through Qigong.
+In my blog post 10 Ways To Improve Kidney Function Without Leaving Home I talk more in depth about the benefits of Qigong in chronic renal failure, and provide a video showing how to enhance your kidney energy through Qigong.

 R is for Rest & Relaxation